Tactics and Praxis:

 As part of these goals, we aim to conceptualize and foster spaces, within the constraints of institutional demands, for creativity, play, slowness and pleasure, qualities which we believe to be fundamentally important for intellectual endeavours that provide, as Michelle Boulous Walker puts it, ‘the opportunity to question and to continue questioning in the midst of an age of “work”’ (2011: 275).

-Seminars will be held at lunchtime to avoid clashes with childcare responsibilities and will be kept in even weeks to ease scheduling amid busy teaching timetables.
+Seminars will be held at lunchtime to avoid clashes with childcare responsibilities.

 Convenors: Dr Isabelle McNeill, Dr Georgina Evans, Dr Louise Haywood